 Legends of the town of “Tollan” go back as far as 1246.
 A first ruler named Inamextli was appointed by Izcóatl in 1438, and he ruled the neighboring town of Zacatenco, too.
 That’s the site of the National Polytechnic Institute today.

 The town was evangelized by the Franciscans in the 16th century.
 The tiny church dates from 1570.
 The Santa Isabel Tola Codex also provides good historical accounts from pre-Hispanic through the early colonial times.
 The village was re-dedicated to Santa Isabela of Portugal already some 300 years after its founding.
 The construction of a road connecting the town Calzada de los Misterios with the was completed in 1604.
 Pilgrims and nobles were increasingly seen in the village.

 - Today the Church of Santa Isabel de Portugal Tola celebrates mass only in the open air atrium, as was done in the 16th century.
 It’s a rustic, magnificent centerpiece for the town, a place you’ll be surprised to imagine is Mexico City.
-It is.

 - The walled cemetery keeps limited hours but helps one to imagine the church’s former atrium.
 It was in fact very large.

 - The legend of Juan Diego and the Apparitions of the Virgin of Guadalupe begin only a few years later.
-Few remember today that the wanderings of Juan Diego almost certainly occurred in the hills just above the town of Tollan, as it was still to be called.
+Few remember today that the wanderings of Juan Diego almost certainly occurred in the hills just above the town of Tollan, as it was still called.